pheara/urm-final-report/README.md

 # Build

 Build the **report-pdf** `pandoc --filter pandoc-citeproc main.md -o export.pdf`.
-There's a shell script that automates the build (`build.sh`). of course, that will only work if pandoc and pandoc-citeproc are installed.
+There's a shell script that automates the build (`build.sh`). of course, that will only work if the setup's been done.

 The `references.json` can be generated using e.g. [zotero](https://www.zotero.org/).